tailwindlabs/tailwindcss/src/pages/community.mdx

 ## Forum

-If you've hit a problem with something your working on and could use some help, the best place to ask is our [discuss repo](/forum) on GitHub where we use issues as a message board.
+If you've hit a problem with something you're working on and could use some help, the best place to ask is our [discuss repo](/forum) on GitHub where we use issues as a message board.
 These discussions are indexed by search engines which means asking your questions here will make it easier for others to find the answer if they have a similar problem in the future.

 [Get help on the forum &rarr;](/forum)